miroR/uncenz/README.md

 Gentoo Forums) I'm not Schmoog the Surveillance Engine to know it all.
 Do let me know if there exists something similar to my idea.
 Not a good thing inventing hot water.
 (And while you're possibly trying to contact me, be aware of the censorship and related attacks.
-Use the uncenz to document that you tried to contact me!)
+Use, if you can, the uncenz to document that you tried to contact me!)

 There is a simple standalone script, separate from the set, that will often be more practical to use: just dumpcamp'ing.
-Much simpler, but it's akin to recording ony voice and not picture ;-) .
-You can't show with blatant evidence to non-experts the censorship that happened, in cases where stuff like, e.g. clickjacking and such visual events happened.
+Much simpler, but it's akin to recording only voice and not picture ;-) .
+You can't show with blatant evidence to non-experts (which is very much needed!) the censorship that happened, in cases where stuff like, e.g.  clickjacking and such visual events happened.

 That standalone no-ffmpeg is all in just one standalone script: